You might want to take an extra sip of coffee before you read the next paragraph about content vs. content marketing.

 And once you weave in elements that make your content memorable, you activate its marketing power.

-Whether you’re just getting started or thinking about revamping your editorial strategy, see if these five qualities are part of your content marketing mix:
+Whether you’re wondering about content vs. content marketing because you’re just getting started or you’re thinking about revamping your editorial strategy, see if these five qualities are a part of your content marketing mix:

 - Perspective.
 Why do you care about your topic?